ProteusMRIgHIFU/BabelViscoFDTD/README.md

 All those packages (excepting `pymesh`) are installable via `pip`.
 For `pymesh`, see tutorial 6 for more details.

-## CUDA
-The code has been verified to work from CUDA 9 to CUDA 11.
-Highly likely older versions of CUDA (7, 8) should work without a problem.
-Be sure of installing the CUDA samples and take note of the location where they were installed.

-## CMAKE
-CMAKE version 3.16.3 and up should be good
 ## Linux
 Overall, any LTS-type distribution is recommended to be sure CUDA compiler supports your default GCC installation.
 If your installation can run the default examples of CUDA, then you should be good.

 Ubuntu 20.04 LTS is an excellent candidate to start with.

+You will also need to install OpenCL headers and libraries such as `opencl-headers`, `ocl-icd-opencl-dev`, `intel-opencl-icd` and other libraries required by you GPU manufacturer to support OpenCL.
+You can verify you have a healthy OpenCL installation with the tool `clinfo`.

-## Linux in Windows through WSL2
+### Linux in Windows through WSL2
 Starting in 2020, support for CUDA execution directly in WSL2 became possible.
 I highly recommended you give it a try as I have had excellent experiences with it.
 Just follow the official instructions from NVIDIA (https://docs.nvidia.com/cuda/wsl-user-guide/index.html)

+Please note that OpenCL is not supported under WSL2.
+You will still need to install the packages  `opencl-headers` and `ocl-icd-opencl-dev` to ensure all compilation is completed.

 ## Windows native
 You will need a VStudio installation that is compatible with your CUDA version; for example, CUDA 11.2 supports officially VS 2015 to 2019.

-When installing CMAKE, be sure it is accessible in the Windows path.

 ## MacOS
 Any recent version of MacOS and XCode with the command-line tools should be enough.
 Most tests have been done in Big Slur and Monterey.
 The CPU version in MacOS supports OpenMP both in X86-64 and M1 processors.
 The OpenCL and Metal backed have been tested in Intel-based integrated GPUs, AMD GPUs and  M1-based systems.
 There is, however, some limitations of AMD GPUs with OpenCL (see below MacOS notes for more details).